Óscar Macías (footballer)

-Óscar Uriel Macías Mora (born 9 July 1998) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Tapatío, on loan from Liga MX club Guadalajara.
+Óscar Uriel Macías Mora (born 9 July 1998) is a Mexican professional footballer who plays as a midfielder for Liga MX club Atlético San Luis.

 Club career

 Youth

 Macías joined Guadalajara's youth academy in 2014.
 He continued through Chivas Youth Academy successfully going through U-17, U-20 and C.D.
 Guadalajara Premier.
 Until finally reaching the first team, Matías Almeyda being the coach promoting macías to first team.

 Guadalajara

 Macías made his Liga MX debut on 22 October 2017 in a 3–2 win against Veracruz.

 International career

 Macías was called up by Jaime Lozano to participate with the under-23 squad at the 2019 Pan American Games, with Mexico winning the third-place match.